 - Fix up the firmware for the LCD modules and Rotax 582 Engine Module.
 The main focus is on making the various settings available through the menu's rather than the current hard-coded hack.

-- Design the Navigation module PCB so that I can send it off for manufacturing (June 2017)
+- Finalize the Navigation module and Computer Interface module PCBs so that they can be send it off for manufacturing (August 2017).

 Requirements drive design.
 Read that again but slower.
 This project has three simple requirements: